 Jesus called his followers to be like a city set on a hill, like a beacon of truth.
 He said the world would know his followers by their love for one another, and he prayed for them to be one with each other as he and the Father are one.

 We don’t have to dig very deep, or look very far, or think very long before we find examples in history and in current events today that paint a very different picture of the Church.
 The Church, universal, is fragmented.
 Even denominations, within themselves, are divided.
 Division and dissention occur in our local churches on a regular basis.

 The skeptics put up a serious challenge to believers when they make the claim that our penchant for disagreement calls into question the truth that we stand for.
 How do we respond?

 Yes, disagreements in the Church do not negate the truth, but how do we put them in perspective?
-How do our disagreement fit the truth that is revealed in Scripture?
+How does our disagreement fit the truth that is revealed in Scripture?
 (That the world should know us by our love for one another) How do we reflect the love of God to the world as a fractured and broken Church?

 I don’t believe I have a complete handle on these things, but I have some thoughts on how we can square the disagreement in the Church with Scripture and how we should respond as believers to this challenge.

 First of all, as Wallace points out, disagreement is part of the human condition.
 No group of humans is one hundred percent in agreement (except for maybe cults).
 In fact, this is to be expected of finite beings such as ourselves.